EGR314-Team-304/EGR314-Team-304.github.io/team-report.md

 - Take note when a provided example schematic on a datasheet says it is not guaranteed to function correctly.
 Test it to determine what changes it may require before moving forward with it.

 - Do not commit to a circuit subsystem on a PCB without knowing that it works.
 Rerouting traces on a manufactured board is significantly more difficult than redesigning it with a working schematic beforehand.

+- Having a design review really helped in spotting specific issues within the various facets of the project.
+The feedback received from the review assisted in finding several flaws that would have hindered or prevented functionality of the project.

+- We learned the importance of in-depth peer reviews.
+We didn’t do very in-depth peer reviews of our final team PCB and we discovered a few errors at the last minute that resulted in one of our subsystems not even working and a second that had half functionality.
+Do as much in depth peer review as possible.

+## Recommendations for Future Students

+1. When working with Cadence, look at all of the articles provided with the Cadence tag.
+It will take significantly less time to read through them than to correct mistakes post-design.

+2. If your coding abilities are rusty, especially in C, it will benefit you immensely to get a refresher for the homework and ICCs.

+3. If you are unable to get a full checkoff, even if it is late, it is better to get a small portion of points than none at all.
+With the amount of points available in this course, missing them does add up over time.

+4. Peer review each other's schematics and PCB designs.
+We rushed through our schematic and PCB reviews and were caught on the file board with a couple trace and footprint errors.
+The more in-depth peer reviews the better.

+5. When presenting to reviewers, professors, classmates, and anyone else, provide as many visuals and accessibility as possible.
+Clicking figures that redirect someone to a full pdf or high resolution image are very helpful when reviewing reports.
+Providing QR codes to websites and team reports are extremely helpful in order to avoid having to read and type in URL links.

+&nbsp;

+&nbsp;

 [Back to top](#top)